 PRIVATE THOMAS PHILLIP CAFFREY; U.S. ARMY

-December 26, 1888 (Norwalk, CT) – October 2, 1918; 29 years old
+DOB/DOD: December 26, 1888 (Norwalk, CT) – October 2, 1918; 29 years old

-Unmarried
+MARITAL STATUS: Unmarried

-Last local address: 79 Winfield Street, East Norwalk
+LOCAL ADDRESS: 79 Winfield Street, East Norwalk

-Entered the service on July 13, 1918
+ENLISTMENT: July 13, 1918

-Unit: 2 Company, Coast Artillery Corps, Narragansett Bay, Fort Adams, Rhode Island
+UNIT: 2 Company, Coast Artillery Corps, Narragansett Bay, Fort Adams, Rhode Island

-Unable to find information on his parents or siblings.
+FAMILY: Unable to find information on his parents or siblings.
 Next of kin was a cousin, Miss Anna Hurley of Hastings-on-Hudson, New York.

-Died from catarrhal pneumonia at Fort Adams, Rhode Island.
+CIRCUMSTANCES: Died from catarrhal pneumonia at Fort Adams, Rhode Island.
 More than likely related to the Spanish Influenza outbreak.

 From The Yonkers Herald October 7, 1918

 The body of Thomas P. Caffrey arrived here from a military camp at 3 p.m. yesterday and was escorted to the Hurley residence on Broadway, where the deceased made his home, by a detail consisting of three squads of Home Guardsmen, under command of Lieutenant Andrus.
 Four Guardsmen acted as pallbearers.
 They were: Sergeant James A. Collins, Privates Martin Limekiller, John J. Grady, and Malachy Grady.
 Funeral services were held at St. Matthew’s R.C.
 Church this morning at 9 o’clock.
 Reverend Thomas O’Keefe officiated.
 Interment was made in St. Joseph’s Cemetery.
 The deceased was reported as having died from an attack of influenza or contagious pneumonia.
-He was a telegraph lineman by trade, although before entering the service he was employed at the Hastings Pavement Works.
+He was a telegraph lineman by trade, although before entering the service, he was employed at the Hastings Pavement Works.
 Because of a slight imperfection in one of his eyes, although a splendid specimen of manhood, he was unable to enlist when war was first declared. later he entered the service in the draft.
 Private Caffrey was 25 years old and unmarried.

 Honor Roll plaque at 7 Maple Avenue, Hastings-on-Hudson, New York.
 Photos from hmdb.org.